charlottecaucheteux/style_transfer/README.md

-"# style classification"
+# Style Classification

-1. download the data from these URL: https://www.kaggle.com/c/painter-by-numbers/download/train_1.zip https://www.kaggle.com/c/painter-by-numbers/download/train_2.zip
+### 1. download the data from these URL:
+https://www.kaggle.com/c/painter-by-numbers/download/train_1.zip
+https://www.kaggle.com/c/painter-by-numbers/download/train_2.zip
 https://www.kaggle.com/c/painter-by-numbers/data/train_info.csv

 ATTENTION : need to have a kaggle account and to approave the project

-2. unzip the files in the directory raw_data, organisation of the directory should be:
+### 2. unzip the files in the directory raw_data, organisation of the directory should be:

 |-main.py
 |-class_dataloader.py